 The purpose of the Content Standards and Instruction (CSI) Division is to facilitate revision and implementation of Montana’s content standards through high quality professional development and resources for educators to ensure that all Montana children are prepared for college, career, and life-long learning.
 Montana's content standards guide the development of curriculum at the local level.
 Content standards are periodically revised to ensure that Montana students are receiving a modern and relevant education.

 The Health Enhancement and Safety Division manages programs under three Units.
 Coordinated School Health, School Nutrition, and Traffic Education.
 The Coordinated School Health Unit manages programs that support Project Aware, a Suicide Prevention program, Emergency Planning, the Youth Risk Behavior Survey, School Health Profiles, 21st Century Learning Center Afterschool programs and the Tobacco Use Prevention program.
 This unit manages many partnerships in its work with schools across the state, non-profit organizations, and state and federal agencies.
 School Nutrition manages eight Department of Agriculture (USDA) child nutrition programs.
 The unit reimburses schools to distribute USDA foods for meals served to children, provide teacher workshops, and ensure proper implementation of federal regulations while providing nutrition education for students, The Traffic Education program supports schools in providing guidance on traffic education and advanced drivers education.
 Traffic Education supports high school driver education programs with curriculum and teacher preparation standards.
 The program provides information, resources and technical assistance to school districts, families, program managers and traffic education teachers.
-The Montana DRIVE summer workshops held in Lewistown, MT, help drivers practice techniques for managing and avoiding risky driving situations.
+The Montana DRIVE summer workshops held in Lewistown, MT, help adult and teen drivers practice techniques for managing and avoiding risky driving situations.

 The Division of Career, Technical and Adult Education provides professional development, technical assistance and program expertise to instructors and administrators for Adult Basic and Literacy Education (ABLE), Career and Technical Education (CTE), High School Equivalency (HSE), and Veteran's Education/State Approving Agency (SAA).